 Only a small percentage of children have completely straight teeth without any help.
 Fortunately, there are a variety of orthodontic treatments that can help your child or teenager smile confidently.
 Orthodontic issues could develop due to several reasons.
 Some common issues that children might suffer from due to misaligned teeth structure are overbite, underbite, open bite, and gaps between the teeth.
 Jaw problems, fractured teeth, and oral health problems can all be caused by significant overcrowding and misalignment of your child’s teeth.
 You should consult your Airdrie dentist if your child suffers from such issues without any hesitation.

 Gum disease occurs in both children and adults.
 Swollen tissues and bleeding gums are just a few of the signs of a gum infection.
 Gum disease is more severe in kids who don’t brush their teeth.
-Pain in the mouth, gum recession and swelling are all common symptoms.
-Gum infection can be prevented if regular brushing and flossing is done regularly.
+Pain in the mouth, gum recession, and swelling are all common symptoms.
+Gum infection can be prevented if regular brushing and flossing are done regularly.
 In some cases, your child’s teeth may become so crooked and crowded that they are unable to clean them properly, leading to periodontal infection.

 We hope this information helps you to make better decisions regarding your child’s dental health.
 Book an appointment with us at South Airdrie Smiles if you are looking for the best pediatric dentistry in Airdrie, AB.